nicolasdanelon/UnofficialDocs/source/file_processing/build_systems.rst

-In addition to options, also you can use some variables in build systems, as we have done above with ``$file``, which expands to the active buffer's file name.
+In addition to options, also you can use some variables in build systems, as we have done above with ``$file``, which expands to the active buffer's filename.

 Where to Store Build Systems
 ============================

-Build systems must be located somewhere under the *Packages* folder (e. g. *Packages/User*).
+Build systems must be located somewhere under the *Packages* folder (e.g. *Packages/User*).
 Many packages include their own build systems.

 Running Build Systems